 Contending that error is the central theme in all of Joyce's work, Knowles argues that the freedom to challenge boundaries and make mistakes is essential to an effective learning environment.
 Energetic and delightfully erudite, and offering insights drawn from over thirty years of classroom experience, Knowles inspires readers with the infinite possibilities of free human thought exemplified by Joyce's writing.

-Sebastian D. G. Knowles is professor of English at Ohio State University.
+Sebastian D. G. Knowles is professor emeritus of English at Ohio State University.
 He is the author of several books, including The Dublin Helix: The Life of Language in Joyce’s "Ulysses."

 A volume in the Florida James Joyce Series, edited by Sebastian D. G. Knowles